 Guided city tours and 1 full day cultural excursion (usually on Saturday) will also be part of the programme.

-- Being able to write a plot and a script for a video project in accordance with teaching objectives;
+- Be able to write a plot and a script for a video project in accordance with teaching objectives;

-- Knowing how to manage students’ team work to create a script and a video;
+- Know how to manage students’ teamwork to create a script and a video;

-- Knowing how to dub and to add subtitles in a creative manner using web tools;
+- Be familiar with basic techniques for video-shooting, editing photos and videos, dub and add subtitles in a creative manner using web tools;

 - Make use of art and psychology of art theory and practice in a productive way;

-- Actively maintain students’ attention and motivation throughout a creative class and learning process;
+- Maintain students’ attention and motivation throughout a creative class and learning process;

 - Improve creative attitude and stimulate lateral thinking through group and individual exercises.